-he staff of Hoffman Estates High School welcomes you all to the 2024-2025 school year.
-We are excited for the opportunities and experiences we will all share this school year.
-Hoffman Estates High School prides itself in the rigorous academics and the variety of extracurricular experiences available to our students.
+he staff of Hoffman Estates High School welcomes you to the 2025-2026 school year!
+We are excited for the opportunities, growth, and experiences we will share together.
+At Hoffman Estates High School. we take pride in our rigorous academics and the wide range of extracurricular activities available to

-In our efforts to prepare our students for the ever-changing world and life after Hoffman Estates High School, we are proud to offer our students a variety of academic opportunities which are rich in experience.
-Currently, Hoffman Estates High School offers over 30 Advanced Placement courses, 23 dual credit courses and over 60 career and technical preparation courses.
+As we prepare our students for an ever-changing world and life beyond high school, we are proud to offer a variety of enriching academic opportunities.
+Currently, HEHS provides more than 30 Advanced Placement courses, 23 dual credit courses, and over 60 career and technical education courses, ensuring students have access to diverse pathways for success whether it be college, trade school, miliary service or school-to-career.